Kenneth Arrow: Academic career

-From 1946 to 1949 Arrow was a graduate student at Columbia, and also worked as a research associate at the Cowles Commission.
+From 1946 to 1949, Arrow was a graduate student at Columbia University, and also worked as a research associate at the Cowles Commission.
 During that time he also was an assistant professor of economics at the University of Chicago and worked at the RAND Corporation in California.
-He left Chicago to become an acting assistant professor of economics and statistics at Stanford University.
-In 1951, he earned his PhD from Columbia.
+He left the University of Chicago to become an acting assistant professor of economics and statistics at Stanford University.
+In 1951, he received a PhD degree from Columbia University.
 He served in the government on the staff of the Council of Economic Advisers in the 1960s with Robert Solow.
 In 1968, he left Stanford for Harvard University, where he was appointed Professor of Economics; it was during his tenure there that he received the Nobel Prize in Economics.

-Arrow returned to Stanford in 1979 and became the Joan Kenney Professor of Economics and Professor of Operations Research.
+Arrow returned to Stanford University in 1979 and became the Joan Kenney Professor of Economics and Professor of Operations Research.
 He retired in 1991.
 As a Fulbright Distinguished Chair, in 1995 he taught economics at the University of Siena.
 He was also a founding member of the Pontifical Academy of Social Sciences and a member of the board at the Santa Fe Institute.
 At various stages in his career he was a Fellow of Churchill College, Cambridge.

 He was one of the founding editors of the Annual Review of Economics, which was first published in 2009.

 Four of his former students have gone on to become Nobel Prize winners, namely John Harsanyi, Eric Maskin, Roger Myerson, and Michael Spence.

 A collection of Arrow's papers is housed at the Rubenstein Library at Duke University.

 Arrow's impossibility theorem

 Arrow's monograph Social Choice and Individual Values derives from his 1951 PhD thesis.

 If we exclude the possibility of interpersonal comparisons of utility, then the only methods of passing from individual tastes to social preferences which will be satisfactory and which will be defined for a wide range of sets of individual orderings are either imposed or dictatorial.

-In what he named the General Impossibility Theorem, he theorized that, unless we accept to compare the levels of utility reached by different individuals, it is impossible to formulate a social preference ordering that satisfies all of the following conditions:
+In what he named the General Possibility Theorem, he theorized that, unless we accept to compare the levels of utility reached by different individuals, it is impossible to formulate a social preference ordering that satisfies all of the following conditions: